-$\textbf{@PolyRaw} \ \ indicates \ qualifier \ polymorphism \ over \ rawness \ (see \ Section \ 15.1.2).$
+@PolyRaw indicates qualifier polymorphism over rawness (see Section 15.1.2).

 Suppose a class contains a field "@NonNull Date d;".
 Java executes the class's constructor by first setting d to null.
 The constructor sets field d to its final value, either directly or by calling helper methods.
 Before the constructor sets field d, its initial value null violates its type @NonNull Date.
-In general, code can depend on d not being null, but not for a partially-initialized object.
-A partially-initialized object (this in a constructor) may be passed to a
+In general, code can depend on field d not being null, but not in a partially-initialized object.
+A partially-initialized object (this in a constructor) may be passed to a helper method or stored in a variable; if so, the method receiver, or the field, would have to be annotated as @Raw.